amiteshsinghk/lifecycle/readme.md

     - None of the Activity or Fragment lifecycle methods are called.
     - A video demonstrates that opening a BottomSheet, AlertDialog, or DialogFragment from an Activity or Fragment does not trigger any lifecycle methods in the hosting Activity or Fragment—not even onPause(), which is quite surprising.

 https://github.com/user-attachments/assets/4401f755-9bb8-432b-8716-2fc19144b4ca

+1. When the app is launched, sent to the background, and brought back to the foreground, all lifecycle methods of the **Activity** are logged in the console.
+2. When a **BottomSheet** is opened and closed, all its lifecycle methods are triggered, but **none** of the Activity’s lifecycle methods are called.
+3. When an **AlertDialog** is opened and closed, **no Activity lifecycle methods** are triggered.
+4. The same behavior is observed when a **DialogFragment** is opened and closed—**no Activity lifecycle methods** are invoked.
+5. The same pattern applies when these dialogs are opened from a **Fragment**—the hosting Fragment’s lifecycle methods remain untouched.

+Application walkthrough:
+To log the lifecycle method clone the repository and filter **DemoL** in logcat.

+1. When the application open it will open the Main Activity.
+2. It has button
+    - Open Fragment: It will open a new Actvity with fragment attached in that Acitivity.
+    - Bottom Sheet: It will open the bottom sheet dialog and log the lifecycle method in logcat
+    - Simple Alert Dialog: It will open the Alert Dialog and log the lifecycle method in logcat in this case none of the lifecycle method is called.
+    - Dialog Fragment: It will open theDialog fragment and log the lifecycle method in logcat.
+    - Floating Action Button: It will open a new activity and log the lifecycle method in logcat.